 End of topic tests

-Tasks is perfect for setting end of topic tests because it includes exam style questions that can be easily configured by the teacher.
+Tasks is perfect for setting end of topic tests because an end of topic test can be set in less than 3 minutes and include exam style questions that can be easily configured by the teacher.

-With self and peer marking options the teacher can also avoid lots of marking if they choose to.
+With self, peer and AI marking options the teacher can also avoid lots of marking if they choose to.

 A teacher can: